-Sometimes developers leave comments like To-do lists in the sourcecode, and sometimes, in the worst case scenario, developers may leave credentials.
+Sometimes developers leave comments like To-do lists in the source-code, and sometimes, in the worst case scenario, developers may leave credentials.

 '''

-// Secret API endpoint - /api/mytoken?callback=myToken
+// Secret API endpoint - /api/mytoken?callback=myToken fmt.Println("Just a

-fmt.Println("Just a random code")
+random code")

 '''

-In the above example, the developer has an endpoint in a comment which, if not well protected, could be used by a malicious user.
+In the above example, the developer has a endpoint in a comment which, if not well protected, could be used by a malicious user.